alex-s-hong/rsa_implementation/README.md

 This project is to build an RSA public/private cryptosystem and use it for creating digital certificates and authentication.

-As part of the assignment of Applied Cryptography & Network Security (CSCI-GA 3205-001), line numbers are given to point out which step has been processed for following results.
+This is served as final project assignment of Applied Cryptography & Network Security (CSCI-GA 3205-001).

+One way function is coarse but sufficient enough for the class requirement.

 2. Description for the execution